 - While on an active call, place a call to another party using either the Dialer panel or dialing from your Contacts.

-- Once the 3rd party answers, click the Conference button.
+- Once the 3rd party answers, click the CONF button.

 - A conference is then established and can be viewed in the Conference Pane.
 You can repeat this process to add additional parties to the call.